EfeKeremAksoy/gender_classifier/README.md

 # gender_classifier

 Overview:
 This project provides a solution for gender classification using images.
 It takes an image as input and uses machine learning algorithms to classify the gender of the individual in the picture.
+Has a success rate of 95%.

 Features: